cloudcodger/proxmox_openssh/README.md

 # Roles

 Two roles are provided to configure the Proxmox VE host systems as described.
 Because some tasks are performed on the individual host systems and others are performed on `localhost` using the [Proxmox API](https://pve.proxmox.com/pve-docs/api-viewer/) via the `proxmoxer` Python module, a playbook for configuring Proxmox hosts needs to have two plays.
-The first runs on all hosts and the second runs on `localhost` (See the example playbook section).
+The first runs on inventory hosts and the second runs on `localhost` (See the example playbook section).

 ## `proxmox_ve`

-Called on all hosts that have Proxmox VE installed on them.
+Called on inventory hosts that have Proxmox VE installed on them.
 Configures the clustering, APT repositories, directory for cloud-init images, uploads images, and reboots when appropriate.

 ## `proxmox_datacenter`

-Called on `localhost` and users the `proxmoxer` Python module abd its `openssh` backend to connect to one or more hosts to configure the groups, users, API tokens and permissions ACLs.
+Called on `localhost` and uses the `proxmoxer` Python module and its `openssh` backend to connect to one or more hosts to configure the groups, users, API tokens and permissions ACLs.

-This module makes use of the various Ansible modules in the collection to perform these tasks with the exception of clustering.
+This role makes use of the various Ansible modules in the collection to perform these tasks with the exception of clustering.
 The Proxmox CLI command `pvecm` supports the ability to join cluster nodes via SSH but this ability was not found in the Proxmox API calls.
 So this configuration is performed using the CLI commands to avoid having to deal with `root` user passwords in the calls.

 # Modules